the-datageek/Pawtner/README.md

 -Install <code>Live Server </code>extension
 -Click on code <code>Go Live </code>on the bottom right center

+### Technologies Used
+* JavaScript
+* CSS
+* HTML

-### Deliverables
+### Contributing
-As a user, you can:
-* Sign up/Sign in using the Login Form
-* In the 'Adopt a Pet' section, a user can be able to filter through the animals available for adoption by type, either a dog, cat or other types.
+Contributions to Pawtner are welcome!
+If you would like to contribute, please follow these steps:

+Fork the repository.
+Create a new branch for your feature or bug fix: <code>git checkout -b my-feature</code>

+Make the necessary changes and commit them: <code>git commit -am 'Add new feature'</code>

+Push the changes to your branch: <code>git push origin my-feature</code>
+Submit a pull request describing your changes.

 ### Author
-This project was contributed to by: <a href="https://github.com/the-datageek">"Faith Moraa</a>
+This project was contributed to by: <a href="https://github.com/the-datageek">Faith Moraa</a>

 #### License
-This project is licensed under ISC.
+This project is licensed under the <a href="https://opensource.org/license/mit/"> MIT License.</a>